-Working with diverse populations within a healthcare environment, the Laboratory Care Technician plays an important role in providing quality, proficient and professional services in keeping with M Health Fairview Values as they interact with our patients, families, and co-workers.
-The LCT performs laboratory specimen collection at various M Health Fairview or outreach locations, as well as, provides for safe and secure specimen handling and point of care testing.
-Responsible for accurately entering orders and collection information into the Laboratory Information System and associated subsystems; monitoring computer logs for incomplete work; scheduling tests/procedures and providing results in LIS/HIS and over the phone, the LCT's attention to detail and accuracy are the foundation for our providing quality laboratory services.
-Working as an individual or team member, the LCT continuously works towards providing quality service improvement and optimum support to the department and team members in achieving M Health Fairview's goals.
+Working with diverse populations within a healthcare environment, the Laboratory Care Technician plays an important role in providing quality, proficient and professional services in keeping with Fairview Values as they interact with our patients, families and co-workers.
+The LCT performs laboratory specimen collection, provides safe and secure specimen handling, and point of care testing.
+Responsible for accurately entering orders and collection information into the Laboratory Information System and associated subsystems; monitoring computer logs for incomplete work; scheduling tests/procedures and providing results in LIS/HIS and over the phone.
+The LCT's attention to detail and accuracy are the foundation for our providing quality laboratory services.
+Working as an individual or team member, the LCT continuously works towards providing quality service improvement and optimum support to the department and team members in achieving Fairview's goals.

-Follows established guidelines to obtain biological specimens and perform procedures.
+Follows established guidelines to obtain specimens and perform procedures.

-Performs phlebotomy at various sites and communicates special handling needs of the specimen.
+Performs phlebotomy and communicates special handling needs of the specimen.

 Uses appropriate communications skills to meet patient/family and other customer needs.